-On the opposite bank of the Tiber lies the most fun and picturesque popular neighbourhood of Rome.
+On the opposite bank of the Tiber lies the most fun and picturesque district of Rome.
 It is a perfect area to wander through the maze of narrow streets and for a hotel in Rome.
-At night it is Rome's liveliest neighbourhood.
+What to do in Trastevere neighbourhood?

 The Trastevere neighbourhood